 Get Sonic Equilibrium for your music with premium professional industry standard stereo and stem mastering in analog heaven & hear your music come alive!
 Hello & welcome.
 I'm Nathan Johnson, owner & mastering engineer at Nathan Johnson Mastering.

 Every project includes: pre-master feedback, high quality reference master p/song, album/EP sequencing, formatting for streaming services, vinyl, DDP/ISRC and unlimited revisions (T&Cs).

-Never worked with me before?
-Get a free mastering sample: please just ask.
 Your satisfaction is paramount to myself and studio's reputation: 100% money back guarantee and unlimited revisions!*

 "I did my first solo work with Nathan and that material still stands the test of time" Josh Pyke (Multi Aria award winner/Sony)

 "Nathan has golden ears.
 The magic he produces is golden" Ian Cooper/Violin (George Benson, Barry White, Tommy Emmanuel, James Morrison, John Farnham, Marcia Hines, Mary Schneider, Andrea Bocelli, David Helfgott, Neil Sedaka, and Olivia Newton-John)